1FIL0/NimbleDesktop/README.md

 **Overview**

 A clean and distraction free BSPWM rice.
 I've made this for personal use but feel free to use it.
-There are 2 installers, one for laptops and one for desktops.
-This is done because I've included modules like battery for polybar.
-Before installation, the scripts generate a backup folder with your previous configs in case you want to rollback.

 **Installation:**